douglasgscofield/tinyutils/README.md

 ### Tablifiers: count summaries of input

 **hist** : create a count histogram from a numeric column, grouping values into integer bins of [ *i*, *i* + 1).
 Bins within the input range not having values in the input are printed with a count of 0.
 To protect against potential errors in input or huge output, there must be more than `sparse=0.01` fraction of the input range occupied otherwise a message is printed instead of the full histogram; use `override=1` to override this behavior.
+Use `drop_zero=1` to drop zero-valued bins from the output; this option implies `override=1`.

 **table** : count the occurrences of unique values in a column and print a table of the values and their counts